nodejs/node/doc/guides/cpp-style-guide.md

 #### Avoid throwing JavaScript errors in nested C++ methods

 When you need to throw a JavaScript exception from C++ (i.e.
-`isolate()->ThrowException()`) prefer to do it as close to the return to JS as possible, and not inside of nested C++ calls.
-Since this changes the JS execution state doing it closest to where it is consumed reduces the chances of side effects.
+`isolate()->ThrowException()`), do it as close to the return to JavaScript as possible, and not inside of nested C++ calls.
+Since this changes the JavaScript execution state, doing it closest to where it is consumed reduces the chances of side effects.

 Node.js is built [without C++ exception handling][], so code using `throw` or